The Signs of the Zodiac

 Exaltations Emphasize the Equinoxes and Solstices

 The Sun is exalted in the sign of the spring equinox (Aries).
 The exaltations of the Moon (Taurus) and Venus (Pisces) straddle that sign.
 Saturn is exalted in the sign of the autumnal equinox (Libra), which is opposite that of the Sun.
 Mercury is exalted in a sign that straddles that sign (Virgo).
-Jupiter is exalted in the sign of the summer solstice.
-Mars is exalted in the sign of the winter solstice.
+Jupiter is exalted in the sign of the summer solstice (Cancer).
+Mars is exalted in the sign of the winter solstice (Capricorn).

-Therefore, the four slowest planets, Saturn, Jupiter, Mars, and the Sun are all exalted at the equinoxes and solsitices.
-The other three planets are all exalted at signs which straddle one of the equinoctial signs.
+Therefore, the four slowest planets, Saturn, Jupiter, Mars, and the Sun are all exalted at the four signs that start with the equinoxes and solsitices (Aries, Libra, Cancer, Capricorn).
+The other three planets are all exalted at signs which straddle one of the equinoctial signs (straddle Aries or Libra).

-Additionally, Porphyry noted that the signs of exaltation are in configurations to the domiciles.
+Additionally, Porphyry noted that the signs of exaltation are in configuration to the domiciles.
 The diurnal planets (Sun, Jupiter, and Saturn) are exalted in a sign that is trine to one of their houses.
-The exaltations of the nocturnal planets (Moon, Venus, and Mars) are sextile to one of theirs.
+The exaltations of the nocturnal planets (Moon, Venus, and Mars) are sextile to one of their domiciles.
 Configurations are the topic of the next lesson, so don’t worry too much about this at this time.

 Meaning of Exaltation